TorchedArchive/Lunaria/README.md

 Kanna will (and currently has) a wide range of things you can customize and other things.

 ## Config
-A default `config.json` file is provided with default values.
+A default `.kannaconf.json` file is provided with default values, which is located in your user folder.
 You can of course change this to your liking.

 `askOnExit` - Whether to ask for confirmation to exit with ctrl+c (Default: true)
 ### Colors